 We have created an offering of courses that will challenge and expand each of us.
-Participants will register for small group intensive sessions consisting of up to ten participants.
+Participants will register for small group intensive sessions consisting of up to twelve participants.
 A variety of texts are used in each course and may challenge the way we are expected to learn and receive information; these include books, journal articles, oral histories, films, artwork, breathing exercises, joyful movement, music, and other primary resources.

 All grievances or suggestions must be submitted in writing to Bianca directly.
 Those who submit a grievance understand that the first course of action will not include law enforcement unless absolutely necessary, and will focus on a community accountability and, when possible, a restorative justice process.
 Such approaches require investment and commitment to the processes.
 Read further here.

 This space is created for building relationships.
 There will be times when relationships may become complicated.
 We honor those times and lean on self care and wellness plans to help guide healing and needs.
 We encourage an accountability process followed by a healing circle which is guided by those most impacted.
 We do not call the police unless it is an absolute last resort and several other options have been attempted.

 We learn in many different ways.
 Our courses are sensual ones.
 We expect you to be a full human being and share experiences of fear, shame, failure, as we do joys, pleasures, successes, and achievements.
 We understand that there will be times when learning with your body in a consensual way can lead to learning.
 Group activities are never required, yet highly encouraged.
 If a participant is not comfortable doing an activity we encourage them to take the opportunity to practice consent conversations.
 Stay ready so you don’t have to get ready!

 READING LEVEL TIERS

 Definition of Reading Tier 1: Texts at an 8th grade reading level; online or public library access